blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

+"A man (or woman) becomes a hero only after he's dead.
+When he's alive, you can't see the divinity in him (or her), as a person among us, so you elevate them after their deaths."

+"Each religion presents history in their own manner with a sprinkle of faith, so how convenient is it to present them as right it history?
+To all believers, they are the ones who are right."

 - Lambda-CDM Model of the Big Bang Theory
 (don't go too far Jyothish)
-Firstly, our models of physical cosmology has consensus on the Lambda-CDM parametrization of the Big Bang Theory.
+Firstly, our models of physical cosmology has consensus on the Lambda-CDM parametrization of the Big Bang Theory, based on QFT and General Relativity.
 The parts beyond physics (meta-physics) are the subject of religions and philosophy.
-I don't think we disag
+I don't think we disagree on physical cosmology, but some people seem to do.
+But I'll be skipping that part, and focusing only on the human civilizations.
+So we had the solar system form, the Cambrian explosion happen and the evolution of mammals.

+Now, the history of human civilization can be mapped to the oldest known traces, or the cradles of civilization.

 - [Semitic languages were a Afroasiatic group of languages including Arabic, Amharic, Hebrew, etc.]
 - Mesopotamian civilization originated between the rivers Euphrates and Tigris in modern day Iraq.